Ezaddin Husseini: Komala Party and Mamosta

 support Komala.
 He believed that it had better conditions and greater chances of developing into a national party in Iranian Kurdistan.
 His collaboration with Komala in formality played a guiding role.
 As pointed out by Izzadin's popularity among the main factors for the political growth Komala experienced in the first years after the Iranian revolution, something Komala showed and benefited from.

 During the riots in Iranian Kurdistan in 1979, some Sunni Muslim leaders called on Izzadin to establish Khabat with them.
 But Sheikh Izzadin was advised not to get involved such a party.
 This advice came from the leadership of Komala, who urged him to maintain his independence as the spiritual leader of Kurdistan.
 Izzadin accepted this invitation from Komala but his brother Hans Sheikh Jalal Husseini helped create Khabat.
-Sheik Jalal led Khabat from August 1980 in the fight against the Islamic Republic of Iran.
+Sheikh Jalal Hosseini led Khabat from August 1980 in the fight against the forces of the Islamic Republic of Iran.

 Death

 He lived in Uppsala, Sweden for the last 20 years of his life.
 He died on 10 February 2011.